 Whatever kind of music, concerts are in general given in very low light and flash is always forbidden.
-Some photographers cannot refrain from using it anyway; this is a reason for the organizer to shorten the already narrow time frame allowed to the accredited photographers to take photos at paying concerts.
-A camera with good high ISO performance is required for serious concert photography.
-I recommend going out with the camera on an evening to find out the limits for acceptable noise level using exposure settings typical to concert photography, correctly exposed night photos taken with shutter speeds around 1/200th second between 1600 and 12800iso.
+Some photographers cannot refrain from using it anyway.
+This is a reason for the organizer to shorten the already narrow time frame which allows accredited photographers to take photos.

 These free concerts are the ideal playground to train your skills.
 Check the photos in the press or on various websites; the photos you would have liked to have taken yourself.
 Which are the ones you would have taken differently?
 A full concert offers enough time to experiment with composing images and creating one’s own style.

 I definitely recommend using the time at the bottom of a free concert’s stage to learn how the equipment reacts in these demanding conditions.
 The area reserved for the press photographers at paying concerts is in general in almost complete darkness.
 One has to get confident enough to handle the equipment without being able to read what’s written on the buttons.

 This part only applies to the free concerts as there is very little chance to be able to talk with the stars of the paying concerts neither before nor after the performance.